ADVERTISEMENT

 UFO agency says no cases of verifiable alien activity (yet), betting on public to help investigate

-Pentagon UFO agency director Jon Kosloski testifies on Capitol Hill Thursday, spilling the tea to lawmakers on whether there is verifiable proof that Unidentified Aerial Phenomena (UAPs) from outer space actually exist or if spying nation-state adversaries are to blame for the majority of unexplained sightings.
+Pentagon UFO agency director Jon Kosloski testifies on Capitol Hill on Tuesday, spilling the tea to lawmakers on whether there is verifiable proof that UAPs, or Unidentified Aerial Phenomena from outer space actually exist.

 Proof of alien life?